functionless/functionless/website/docs/concepts/event-bridge/event-bus.md

 ## Put Events to your bus from other Resources

-Event Bus integrates with other AWS Resources via functionless.
+Functionless supports `putEvents` integrations with other AWS Resources.

 - Step Functions
 - Lambda